 - Heavy sweets refer Table 1

 Illumination is the concept of using ‘light’ to regulate and even alter the body clock.
-This is extremely important for you as a shift worker, as your body will generally be fighting against the natural cycles of light and dark in order to keep their natural rhythms.
-This is particularly important in relation to the cycles relating to sleep.
+Modern science is showing that light exposure is potentially the No.1 most important factor for optimal sleep, and as a shift worker, your body will generally be fighting against the natural cycles of light and dark in order to keep their natural rhythms.

 When it comes to getting a good night’s sleep (or in your case a ‘good day’s sleep’) it’s crucial to appreciate that our bodies sleep:wake cycle is almost entirely dependent on the cycles of light and dark, i.e. day light and night darkness.
 It is the increase or decrease in light exposure that changes the brains neurochemistry and sleep hormones such as melatonin.